nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 ### `event` - Adding event task

-EchoBot will add your event task with start date-time and end date-time into the task list.
+echobot.main.EchoBot will add your event task with start date-time and end date-time into the task list.

 Format: `event DESCRIPTION /from START_DATETIME /to END_DATETIME`
 - The DESCRIPTION, START_DATETIME, and END_DATETIME can't be empty.